oscdoctest/Qi-Docs/docs/Nexus_API.rst

 **Security**

-OSIsoft Cloud Services tenant administrator
+  OSIsoft Cloud Services tenant administrator.
 The OSIsoft Cloud Services user which is the object of this call

 **********************